 Imagine that you’ve found the perfect mountain location for your elopement.
 You’ve got the epic views, the golden hour lighting, the short hike that your mom insisted on … and a traffic jam lasting over an hour to get you through the entrance gate to Rocky Mountain National Park.

 That last part doesn’t sound like fun, am I right?
-Yet that’s the reality for many couples who choose to elope in Rocky Mountain National Park or other scenic Colorado mountain locations on weekends in summer.
+Yet that’s the reality for many couples who choose to elope in Rocky Mountain National Park, Garden of the Gods, or other scenic Colorado mountain locations on weekends in summer.
 And I don’t know about you, but I would prefer to not have dozens of tourists taking photos of me as I hike along in my wedding dress!

-When couples book me to photograph their Colorado mountain elopements, and they don’t have a date or location set yet, I always recommend going with a weekday elopement.
-And luckily most of my couples trust my advice, and decide that having a spot to themselves on a Thursday morning or Monday afternoon sounds way better than fighting through crowds on a weekend.
+When couples don’t have a date or location set yet, I always recommend going with a weekday elopement.
+Most of my couples trust my advice, and decide that having a spot to themselves on a Thursday morning or Monday afternoon sounds way better than fighting through crowds on a weekend.
 After all, isn’t the privacy and intimate feels part of why more couples are choosing elopements over bigger weddings?

 Since I find myself answering questions about this on a weekly basis, I wanted to put together a post with some advices for why you should consider planning a weekday elopement.
 Some of these tips might seem obvious, but I truly think it’s worth considering if you want to have your dream wedding without a bunch of “guests” you didn’t invite in the background of your epic photos 😉

 Fewer strangers in your photos